Long-Range Planning Initiatives

 The initial 90-day HCD review period ran from August 3, 2023 to November 1, 2023.
 HCD provided an informal 45-day mid-cycle review; City staff responded to these initial comments with a tracked changes version of the document sent to HCD and made available to the public.
 A formal, 90-day review letter was received from HCD on November 1st.
 A second draft was submitted to HCD on January 24, 2024.
 HCD provided a preliminary review matrix on February 6, 2024.
 A revised second draft was submitted to HCD on March 8, 2024.
 A response letter from HCD was received on March 20, 2024.
 The Revised Draft Housing Element was circulated for a seven-day review period, March 27, 2024 through April 2, 2024.

-In response to the HCD 60 day Review Letter, received 3/20/2024, and responsive to public comment, City staff have completed revisions to the housing element.
+In response to the HCD 60 day Review Letter, received 3/20/2024, and responsive to public comment, City staff completed revisions to the Housing Element.
 Clean and Tracked Changes Final Draft reports were submitted to HCD on April 4; revisions in response to the 60-day Findings Letter are highlighted in green and minor edits in response to public comments received between March 27 and April 2, 2024 are highlighted in yellow.
-A revisions matrix and public comment report were also submitted to HCD on April 4.
+A revisions matrix and public comment report were submitted to HCD alongside the final draft on April 4.

-The Special Meeting of the Planning Commission will be immediately followed by a Special Meeting of the City Council for consideration of the Planning Commission’s recommendation and adoption of a Resolution approving a General Plan amendment repealing the 2015-2023 Housing Element and adopting the 6th cycle 2023-2031 Housing Element and associated Initial Study/Mitigated Negative Declaration.
+On April 8, the Planning Commission recommended the City Council adopt the document, and the City Council did approve via Resolution 2024-029 and 2024-028 a General Plan amendment repealing the 2015-2023 Housing Element and adopting the 6th cycle 2023-2031 Housing Element and associated Initial Study/Mitigated Negative Declaration.

 AMBAG Final 6th Cycle Regional Housing Needs Allocation Plan 2023-2031